High Harmonic Generation by Bright Squeezed Vacuum: Bright squeezed vacuum as a driver of high harmonic generation

 An exception is bright squeezed vacuum (BSV), a macroscopic quantum state of light generated at the output of a strongly pumped unseeded optical parametric amplifier.
-BSV is a quantum superposition of even-photon-number states, with the strongest contribution from the vacuum but with very high photon numbers contributing considerably.
-The mean photon number $\langle N\rangle$ of BSV achieved in recent experiments was as high as $10^{13}$~\cite{Spasibko2017, Manceau2019}, with the photon-number probability distribution so broad that photon numbers exceeding the mean by a factor of 6 or more occurred with 2 \% probability.
-This feature is in striking contrast with the photon-number distribution of coherent (classical) light, whose width is as small as $\Delta N=\sqrt{\langle N\rangle}$ (the shot-noise limit).
-For coherent light with $\langle N\rangle=10^{13}$, events happening with 2\% probability have photon numbers that differ from the mean by less than $10^{-4}\%$.
+BSV is a quantum superposition of even-photon-number states extending to high photon numbers.
+Recent experiments have achieved BSV pulses with mean photon number $\langle N\rangle$ as high as $10^{13}$~\cite{Spasibko2017, Manceau2019}, and with the photon-number probability distribution so broad that photon numbers exceeding the mean by a factor of 6 or more occurred with 2 \% probability.
+This feature is in striking contrast with the photon-number distribution of classical (coherent-state) light, whose width is as small as $\Delta N=\sqrt{\langle N\rangle}$ (the shot-noise limit).
+This implies that for classical light with $\langle N\rangle=10^{13}$, the probability of an event exceeding the mean by a factor of 6 or more is $\sim 10^{-10^{13}}$.

-BSV has been shown to manifest non-classical features as sub-shot-noise photon-number correlations \cite{Finger2015} and polarization entanglement \cite{Iskhakov2012a}.
+In addition, BSV has been shown to manifest non-classical features as sub-shot-noise photon-number correlations \cite{Finger2015} and polarization entanglement \cite{Iskhakov2012a}.
 It was also predicted to enhance sub-cycle sensing of quantum optical fields \cite{Virally2021}.
-The broad photon-number probability distribution of BSV leads to superbunching \cite{Iskhakov2012}: its intensity correlation function of order $n$, $g^{(n)}\equiv \langle:N^2:\rangle/\langle N\rangle^2$, is considerably higher than for thermal light.
+The broad photon-number probability distribution of BSV leads to superbunching \cite{Iskhakov2012}: its intensity correlation function of order $n$, $g^{(n)}\equiv \langle:N^n:\rangle/\langle N\rangle^n$, is considerably higher than for thermal light.
 This feature becomes more pronounced at large $n$: while for thermal light, the correlation functions are $g_{th}^{(n)}=n!$, for BSV they are $g_{BSV}^{(n)}=(2n-1)!!$.
-Superbunching enhances multiphoton effects like perturbative harmonic generation~\cite{Spasibko2017} or nonlinear electron emission from nanotips \cite{heimerl2023multiphoton}.
+Superbunching enhances multiphoton effects, such as perturbative harmonic generation~\cite{Spasibko2017} or nonlinear electron emission from nanotips \cite{heimerl2023multiphoton}.